 A support person who can be present, upon the request of the complainant and/or the respondent, during any proceeding involving a report of sexual misconduct.
-Advisors are permitted to sit with the party he or she is advising and observe the interview, meeting or other related proceeding.
+Advisors are permitted to sit with the party they are advising and observe the interview, meeting or other related proceeding.
 Advisors are not permitted to speak on either party’s behalf, nor are they permitted to address College officials, witnesses or the opposing party during the proceeding.

-In the context of sexual misconduct, discrimination and harassment allegations, accommodations are actions taken to help the complainant cope and recover, even if s/he chooses not to pursue criminal charges or an administrative investigation through the College.
+In the context of sexual misconduct, discrimination and harassment allegations, accommodations are actions taken to help the complainant cope and recover, even if they choose not to pursue criminal charges or an administrative investigation through the College.
 They are similar to interim measures except they do not affect the respondent.

 The standard of proof used in criminal proceedings.
 It sometimes is referred to as "to a moral certainty."
 This is a considerably higher standard than “preponderance of the evidence,” which is the standard used in administrative determinations of discrimination and harassment claims, including sexual misconduct.

 A bystander is someone who observes or witnesses conditions that perpetuate violence.
-Although not directly involved, s/he has the choice to discourage, prevent or interrupt the incident or additional incidences.
+Although not directly involved, they have the choice to discourage, prevent or interrupt the incident or additional incidences.

 Bystander intervention is the act of feeling empowered and equipped with the knowledge and skills to effectively assist in the prevention of sexual violence with safe and positive options that may be carried out by an individual(s) to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault or stalking.
 Effective and safe bystander intervention does not put the bystander in danger.

-A person who reports s/he has been subjected to harassment, discrimination or retaliation.
-S/he is sometimes referred to as the victim.
+A person who reports they have been subjected to harassment, discrimination or retaliation.
+They are sometimes referred to as the victim.

 The Ohio Revised Code does not define “consent.”
 Columbus State’s definition of consent is freely and affirmatively communicated willingness to participate in sexual activity.
 It is expressed by clear, unambiguous words or actions and must be present throughout the entirety of the sexual activity by all parties involved.
 Consent may not be obtained through the use of force, coercion, or intimidation or if the victim is mentally or physically incapacitated.